 Usually it should take a day or two, once the Producer has gotten started.
 Rights Holders can specify a due date in your Offer to the Producer.

 We set up the process that way because we want all parties to agree on the project’s direction, and this provides a key check-in point.
-So having the Producer prepare and send the first 15 minutes for approval is a vital step in the production process for all ACX titles.
+So having the Producer prepare and send 15 minutes for approval is a vital step in the production process for all ACX titles.
 Producers should take great care in preparing it, and Rights Holders should be meticulous about listening to it and requesting any adjustments or changes.

 Tips about the first recording:If you’re a Rights Holder, please don’t assume that something you hear in the first fifteen minutes will simply be fixed in the final mix.
-Make sure these first minutes sound 100 percent right to you.
+Make sure these first minutes sound 100% right to you.
 And be sure to clearly communicate what you want and ask any questions you might have.
 Both parties should work together to make sure that they're on the same page.

 If you’re pleased with the work, but have a few suggestions or corrections, simply start a dialogue with the Producer.
 These professionals are generally eager to get feedback on their performance.
 On the off chance that they don’t like what you, as the author or Rights Holder, have to say about the narration, remember that they, too, can choose to walk away from the deal at this point.
 Most of the time, you’ll open up a good conversation and can work together to finish making a great audiobook.